Our Trustees are the governing body of World Horse Welfare.

 John Jarvis, KC

 John is a barrister, arbitrator and was a judge from 1987 to 2020.
-He was called to the Bar in 1970 and became a Queen’s Counsel in 1989.
+He was called to the Bar in 1970 and became a King’s Counsel in 1989.
 He was a Recorder and Deputy High Court Judge.
 His professional work is commercial and chancery litigation, and financial law.
 As a judge, he had experience of a wide range of cases.

 He was a governor of King’s College School for 25 years, and Chairman of Governors.
 He sat on its Finance and General Purposes Committee.
 He is now a governor of two Chinese schools in which King’s plays a part.
 He is a Bencher of Lincoln’s Inn and sat on its Finance Committee.
 He is a Trustee of the Scholarship and Education funds.
 He is a Trustee of the Hurlingham Club.

 He and his wife both have a love of horses, having started to ride from an early age.
 For 25 years, they rode in the New Forest, where they lived.
 They have owned their own horses, including advanced event horses.

 Chris Tufnell, MRCVS